 In every meme there is a kernel of truth.
 And so it is with “NEETbux.”
 The meme, born on 4chan, is a portmanteau of money — “bucks” — that is paid out by the government, one’s parents, or an inheritance, to NEETs (an acronym coined 20 years ago by the U.K.’s aptly named Social Exclusion Task Force to refer to people Not in Employment, Education, or Training).
 To say you receive NEETbux is to lord that fact over people who work for a living, to put a positive spin on what is usually considered an embarrassing admission.

-The truth at the heart of this meme is that the U.S., with its structural economic problems and its growing population of social outcasts, pays out NEETbux to a number of people that is large enough to give rise to the depressing term.
+The kernel of truth in this meme is that the U.S., with its structural economic problems and its growing population of social outcasts, pays out NEETbux to a number of people that is large enough to give rise to the depressing term.
 Disability checks paid to the 30-year-old Battlefield V veteran with social anxiety are NEETbux.
 So too is the allowance paid to the high-school dropout who can’t be bothered to wake up in the morning, or whose job was automated away.
 And so too is presidential candidate Andrew Yang’s signature proposal to pay every citizen a $1,000 monthly universal basic income.

 Yang, the son of Taiwanese immigrants and founder of recruitment nonprofit Venture for America, is running for president as a Democrat.
 Citing dysfunction and technological flux, he has staked his intrepid campaign on the message that the economy “is going wrong for millions of people” and that he will make “big moves” to right it.
 It’s landed with the NEETbux crowd.
 And so Yang has replaced Donald Trump as the meme candidate.
 On Twitter and 4chan, the red hats are being swapped for pink hats evoking the “vaporwave” aesthetic.
 The half-ironic #YangGang is the new half-ironic #MAGA.
 Few commentators know what to make of Yang himself.
 All that’s clear is that, having amassed more than 65,000 small-dollar donors, he will, improbably, be permitted to participate in the first Democratic primary debate.